 Appendicitis is one of the causes of serious belly pain.
-It happens when the appendix, a part of the large intestine, becomes infected and inflamed.
+It happens when the appendix becomes infected and inflamed.
+The appendix is a small sac shaped like a finger that is attached to the large intestine.

 Appendicitis is most common in people between the ages of 10 and 30, although it can occur at any age.
 Common symptoms of appendicitis include: